mds-agenturgruppe/pimprint-core-bundle/doc/01_Getting_Started/02_Project_Service.md

 ```
 The example above shows the minimum required configuration.
 A reference of all configuration parameters can be found on [Configuration Reference](../10_Rendering_Projects/00_Configuration_Reference.md).

-After these steps the project _Getting Started_ is displayed in the plugin project field:
+After these steps, the project _Getting Started_ is displayed in the plugin project field:
 ![Plugin - Getting Started Project](../img/plugin-getting_started_project.png)

 ## Defining publications to generate